Project

 Project Description

 • Originally constructed in 1917, the 12-story building had nine floors of office space, a two-story shopping arcade, post office, restaurants, and tunnels connecting it to the subway and neighboring theaters.
-Elkus Manfredi reprogrammed and reimagined the building into a mixed-use student residence for 750 students.
+Elkus Manfredi reprogrammed and reimagined the building into a mixed-use student residence for 1,054 students.

 • The repositioning effort included a major façade renovation and restoration that employed laser scanning and digital reconstructions, infill of the lightwells to create upper-story common rooms, and improvements for structural and MEP building systems.

-• This cornerstone of Emerson’s campus is home to 1,054 students and offers additional instructional and collaboration space as well as ground floor retail.
+• A cornerstone of Emerson’s campus, the building also hosts additional instructional and collaboration space as well as ground floor retail.

 Photographer: Robert Benson